EyalPerry/micro/docs/CONFIG.md

 - config file
 - defaults

-## A note about INI format support
+## A note about additional format support
-The INI file format is not supported out of the box, since YAML is more commonplace today.
-You can easily add ini support (see `src/server/config/util/getConfigFromFile.ts`).
+You can easily add additional config format support. (see `getConfigFromFile.ts`).

 ## A note about CLI argument support
 Configuring the server via CLI arguments is not supported out of the box, since:<br/>
 It is easier and more legible to maintain and source control files than to configure the server via long cli commands.
-You can easily add argument support by using any package you desire, and encorporating it in `src/server/config/util/resolveConfig.ts`.
+You can easily add argument support by using any package you desire, and encorporating it in `resolveConfig.ts`.